daniel-life/daniel-life.github.io/_pages/projects/School Projects.md

 ## 1. Cruise Ship Health Declaration System
 ![App Development Image](https://static.wixstatic.com/media/378a52_6422d669eb6048c5943cb7a5b304879d~mv2.jpg)

-This is a simple Flask Web App that uses Create, retrieve, Update and Delete (CRUD) and Object-Oriented Programming (OOP) to create a health declaration system for a cruise ship company.
+This is a simple Flask Web App that uses Create, retrieve, Update and Delete (CRUD) and Object-Oriented Programming (OOP) to create a Web Application system for a cruise ship company.
 This is to make the check in process more efficient for cruise passengers, with the COVID-19 measures in place.
+I was tasked to create and manage health declaration status of users.

 ### Language used:
 - Python
 - HTML